This post may contain affiliate links.

 Step Six

-After 48 hours of soaking, the fermented feed is ready to be fed to your chickens.
-I have tried a couple of different ways of scooping it out—using a ladle, a deep fryer skimmer, and a slotted spoon.
-I finally used my grain scoop and loved it!
-Be sure to get down to the bottom as the feed settles after you stir it.
+After 48 hours of soaking, the fermented feed is ready for your chickens.
+I have tried several different ways of scooping it out—using a ladle, a deep fryer skimmer, and a slotted spoon.

 Some of the water will rise to the top.
 Tilt whatever you use to the side and try to drain off as much as possible.
 You can reuse the water for the next fermentation.